-Touch Projects has been engaged to provide project management services for this development for all project phases from schematic, to design development and documentation, through to managing the construction tender and contract award, to acting as Superintendent’s Representative for the construction period and closing out defects in the defects liability phase.
+Touch Projects has been engaged to provide project management services for the Monash Tennis Complex development for all project phases, from schematic, to design development and documentation, through to managing the construction tender and contract award, to acting as Superintendent’s Representative for the construction period and closing out defects in the defects liability phase.

 As well as the new tennis courts, the centre will include a new multi-sport pavilion, practice facilities for golf and upgrades to the car park and pedestrian paths.

 Another key part of the project will be a new intersection at the corner of Waverley Road and Jells Road to improve traffic flow and reduce congestion on these roads.
 This will bring significant improvements to local traffic conditions and address concerns expressed by local residents.

 The new tennis centre will form part of a significant sporting hub, with the Glen Waverley Golf Course, Waverley Women’s Sports Centre Precinct (netball) and softball located nearby.